FACT CHECK: 4 Claims From Trump's Tax Speech

 The Reagan tax plan, approved by Congress in 1986, did cut back on loopholes, and it did cut the number of brackets down to two.

 But there's one important point buried in here, and it's that bit about the number of tax brackets and setting rates.
 Trump said he wants to make the tax code "simple, fair, and easy to understand."
-Brackets and rates are not what make the tax code byzantine ("fair" is subjective, and we're staying out of it here).
+Brackets and rates are not what make the tax code byzantine ("fair" is subjective, and we're staying out of that here).

 "It's a very mild form of simplification," said William Gale, co-director of the Urban-Brookings Tax Policy Center at the Brookings Institution, a liberal-leaning Washington think tank, in an interview with NPR in 2015.
 "The real complication in the system is in the tax base, not in the rate structure.
 Figuring out how you calculate capital gains or figuring out whether you're eligible for the [earned income tax credit for lower-income Americans], given the child rules — once you've got that, then you just plug in the rates."